[Day#3 PyATS Series] Installing pyATS & Genie (core, NX-OS, IOS-XR plugins) using pyATS for Cisco

 These plugins allow pyATS to recognize the OS type and use appropriate parsers and connection handlers.

-Q6: Whatโs included in the pyats[full]
+Q6: What’s included in the pyats[full] installation?

 Answer:

-for device connections- CLI utilities like
+pyats.aetestfor test executionpyats.topologyfor testbed managementpyats.connectionsfor device connections- CLI utilities like

-- Common Genie parsers and base plugins
+pyats create testbed - Common Genie parsers and base plugins

 You can additionally install platform-specific plugins as needed.